Drop Ruby 1.8 support

 Debian 6 (squeeze) and Ubuntu 12.04 (precise) both use 1.8.7 as default, but Debian 6 will be EOL soon (May 2014) and 12.04 will be supplanted by 14.04 shortly.

 They're able to switch to 1.9.2/3 by default, but both ship Ruby 1.9 versions that aren't supported by Puppet upstream, so doing this can't really be recommended.

 It seems that using Debian 7 and Ubuntu 14.04 as our primary versions for these distros would be a good cue to begin dropping 1.8 support (maybe Foreman 1.6 or equivalent).

-#10 Updated by Dominic Cleal almost 4 years ago
+#10 Updated by Dominic Cleal over 8 years ago

 1.8 support will probably continue for the smart proxy and probably Hammer for longer, since they use the system Ruby 1.8.7 on EL6, rather than software collections.